3x3cut0r/robotframework-imagehorizonlibrary/README.md

 `gaussian`, `median`, `erode` and `dilate`.
 The size of the filter kernel can be adjusted with `edge_kernel_size` (default is 3).

+The filters have the following effects:

+- `gaussian` – applies an additional Gaussian blur to reduce noise.
+- `median` – replaces each pixel with the median of the neighbourhood to remove salt-and-pepper noise while preserving edges.
+- `erode` – shrinks bright regions which can help remove small artifacts.
+- `dilate` – expands bright regions to close small gaps.

 Example:

 ```
 | Set Strategy | edge | edge_preprocess=gaussian | edge_kernel_size=5 |
 ```

+## Edge detection parameters

+The `edge` strategy exposes three parameters that control the Canny edge
+detector:

+- `edge_sigma` – width of the Gaussian blur applied before edge extraction.
+Larger values smooth the image more aggressively which can reduce noise but may remove fine details.
+- `edge_low_threshold` – lower gradient magnitude threshold (0.0–1.0).
+  Edges with a value below this threshold are discarded.
+- `edge_high_threshold` – upper gradient magnitude threshold (0.0–1.0).
+  Values above this are considered strong edges.
+Edges between the two thresholds are kept only if connected to a strong edge.

 Additional usage examples for the `edge` strategy: